landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-seo/README.txt

 == Changelog ==

+= 1.9.3 - May 1, 2020 =
+* UPDATE - Updated default setting for `Scroll to Page` to false for better UX and accessibility.

 = 1.9.2 - August 6, 2019 =
 * FIX - Fixed issue with `alm_seo_leading_slash` filter not working in some situations.
 [Docs](https://connekthq.com/plugins/ajax-load-more/docs/add-ons/search-engine-optimization/#alm_seo_leading_slash)